CSA Group Testing UK Ltd / Sira Policies

-Sira has appointed independent impartiality committees whose primary role is to safeguard impartiality of the certification activities of SCS.
+Sira Certification Service has appointed independent impartiality committees whose primary role is to safeguard impartiality of the certification activities of Sira Certification Service.

-The members of the Impartiality Committees are drawn from external organisations having a bona fide and continuing interest in the scope of the certification services provided by SCS, on the basis of maintaining a balanced representation of interests in which no single interest predominates.
+The members of the Impartiality Committees are drawn from external organisations having a bona fide and continuing interest in the scope of the certification services provided by Sira Certification Service, on the basis of maintaining a balanced representation of interests in which no single interest predominates.

-Sira makes publicly accessible information about the certification status of each of its clients through the Certificate Database.
+Sira Certification Service makes publicly accessible information about the certification status of each of its clients through the Certificate Database.
 This shows whether a certificate is current, suspended or has been withdrawn.

 Certificate withdrawal and suspension policy

 Full or partial, temporary suspension or permanent withdrawal of certificates is undertaken in exceptional circumstances and on a case by case basis.

 Examples of circumstances that may lead to suspension are not limited to the following,